SONM (SNM) Price Hits $0.16 on Exchanges

-SONM (CURRENCY:SNM) traded down 1.2% against the dollar during the twenty-four hour period ending at 9:00 AM E.T. on August 11th.
-SONM has a total market cap of $58.77 million and $142,489.00 worth of SONM was traded on exchanges in the last 24 hours.
-Over the last week, SONM has traded down 14.7% against the dollar.
-One SONM coin can now be bought for about $0.16 or 0.00000478 BTC on popular exchanges.
+SONM (CURRENCY:SNM) traded 1.2% lower against the U.S. dollar during the 24 hour period ending at 23:00 PM Eastern on August 16th.
+Over the last seven days, SONM has traded down 14.7% against the U.S. dollar.
+One SONM coin can now be purchased for about $0.16 or 0.00000478 BTC on major cryptocurrency exchanges.
+SONM has a market cap of $58.77 million and $142,489.00 worth of SONM was traded on exchanges in the last 24 hours.

 Here is how similar cryptocurrencies have performed over the last 24 hours: